Neighborhoods

 Ian Beniston, AICP, HDFP, Executive Director

 Ian Beniston is the Executive Director of the Youngstown Neighborhood Development Corporation and reports to YNDC’s Board of Directors.
-Prior to becoming Executive Director, Ian spent five years as YNDC’s Deputy Director.
-Ian is responsible for the organization’s consistent achievement of its mission and financial objectives.
-He is also responsible for the day to day operations of the organization.
+Ian has been a part of the organization since YNDC's initial vision formed in 2008.
+He began working full time for the organization in June 2009.
+Ian is responsible for the organization’s consistent achievement of its mission, financial objectives, and day-to-day operations.
 Read more...

 Tiffany Sokol, Housing Director